 – The World Traveller meal tray will include a small bottle of water (rather than a cuplet) and the tray will include cheese and biscuits.

-– BA will offer ice creams on day flights from London and will reinstate “tuck boxes” of snacks on overnight flights.
+– BA will offer ice creams on day flights from London and will reinstate “tuck boxes” of snacks in the galley on overnight flights.

-– Graze snack boxes will be offered on longer-range flights (see list below).
+– Graze snack boxes will be offered on longer-range flights in excess of 10 hours (see list below).

 – The second meal/snack service will be improved.
 Last year, there was considerable, and justified, criticism after BA cut the second meal service on flights of less than eight hours to a small chocolate bar / biscuit (see the offending item below from a flight in World Traveller Plus last year).
 BA will reinstate the provision of a sandwich on relatively short long-haul flights such as New York.